weikunhan/leetcode-summary-python/hash_map_set/README.md

 ## Hash Set

+In computer science, a set is an abstract data type that can store unique values, without any particular order.
+It is a computer implementation of the mathematical concept of a finite set.
+Unlike most other collection types, rather than retrieving a specific element from a set, one typically tests a value for membership in a set.
+[Wikipedia](https://en.wikipedia.org/wiki/Set_(abstract_data_type))

 A hash map is an implementation of Map.
 A Map maps keys to values.
 The key lookup occurs using the hash.
 On the other hand, a hash set is an implementation of Set.
 A Set is designed to match the mathematical model of a set.
 A hash set does use a HashMap to back its implementation.
 The hash set does not allow duplicate elements that mean you can not store duplicate values in the hash set.
 Hash set is quite useful when need verify some information is exists or been used, which can help reduce time complexity by checking in the hash set.

 Same as a hash map, the time complexity of the hash set is O(1) (Search O(1), Insert O(1), Delete O(1)), the Space complexity of the hash set is O(n).